mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 **Omicron Support DMR:** The Omicron support DMR is two weapons in one – a long range ballistic rifle and machine gun, combined with a complex feeding mechanism.
 Similar to other weapons from the same source, this one is made especially well.
-It has a completely non- reflective coating, making it good for covert operations.
+It has a completely non-reflective coating, making it good for covert operations.

 The weapon is designed with gyro stabilization, making for stable single and multi-round fire.
 The alloys also disperse heat very efficiently,